(225 ILCS 80/24)

 examining physicians or clinical psychologists shall be those specifically

-designated by the Board.
+designated by the Department.
 The Board or the Department may order the examining

 physician or clinical psychologist to present testimony concerning this mental